sabaton-rs/sabaton-mw/src/doc/doc.md

 <img src="https://github.com/sabaton-rs/sabaton-mw/blob/main/src/doc/shared_memory.png" alt="shared_memory.png;" title ="Image from :https://discourse.ros.org/t/eprosima-fast-dds-from-shared-memory-to-zero-copy/18877"/>

 (Image from :https://discourse.ros.org/t/eprosima-fast-dds-from-shared-memory-to-zero-copy/18877)
-We can implement the concept of shared memory using iceoryx and cyclonedds.
+Cyclonedds integrates with Eclipse Iceoryx for transparently using shared memory when supported.

 iceoryx is an inter-process-communication (IPC) middleware for various operating systems.iceoryx uses a true zero-copy, shared memory approach that allows to transfer data from publishers to subscribers without a single copy.
 This ensures data transmissions with constant latency, regardless of the size of the payload.
 Following are the steps followed: